 Hollywood offers a twist on the usual first deposit bonus.
 Using bonus code DOUBLETAKE, you’ll actually get a first and second deposit bonus, each one a 100% match up to $251, for a combined total of $502.
 The clearance requirement is 20x over 60 days, regardless of which games you’re playing.

 Unibet is the flagship brand of the European company Kindred Group.
 It’s a popular brand on the far side of the Atlantic, but still struggling to make a name for itself in the US.

 Its welcome package is interesting in that it has the same threefold clearance requirement for both its no deposit offer and its first deposit bonus.

-Using code UBCASINO10 will get you $10 free on signup.
+Using code FREEBONUS will get you $30 free on signup.
 You’ll then have to bet a total of $30 before you can withdraw the money or the winnings from it.
 That’s a little stricter than some other online casinos, but the first deposit bonus makes up for it.

-You’ll want to use the code UBCASINO500 when making your first deposit, to get a 100% match up to $500.
+When making your first deposit, to get a 100% match up to $750.
 Here, the 3x clearance requirement works very much in your favor.

 On other sites you might have to bet $10,000 or more to clear a $500 bonus, but at Unibet, $1500 will be all it takes.
 If you stick to making many small bets on low-volatility games, the odds are good that you’ll clear the bonus before losing much of your deposit.

-West Virginia is the most recent state to have launched online gambling, at least until Michigan follows suit.
+West Virginia was the most recent state to have launched online gambling until Michigan did so.
 There are only two online casinos in the state for the time being, though more should be coming soon.
 Fortunately, both have no deposit offers available.

 BetMGM’s West Virginia casino product is much the same as it is in New Jersey.
 It’s a slots-heavy site with a loyalty program and first deposit offer geared towards big spenders.